Abortion in Zimbabwe: Current legal status

 Abortion is legally permitted under limited circumstances.
 In accordance with the Termination of Pregnancy Act, an abortion may be legally performed if the pregnancy seriously endangers the mother's life or threatens to permanently impair her physical health, if there is a significant risk that the child would be born with serious physical or mental defects, or if the fetus was conceived as a result unlawful intercourse, defined as rape, incest, or intercourse with a mentally handicapped woman (other sexual offenses, like statutory rape, are not legal grounds for an abortion).

 An abortion may only be performed by a medical practitioner in an institution designated by the Ministry of Health and Child Care, with the written permission of the hospital superintendent or administrator.
 In order for the abortion procedure to be performed, two medical practitioners who are not from the same medical partnership or institution must certify that the requisite conditions indeed exist.
 In cases of unlawful intercourse, (rape, incest, or intercourse with a mentally handicapped woman), a court magistrate of the jurisdiction in which the abortion would take place must issue a certificate certifying that the pregnancy was probably that the result of unlawful intercourse as defined in the Act.
 Abortion services are provided by the Ministry of Health and Child Care, and are free to low-income and unemployed women.

 Illegal abortion carries a penalty of imprisonment up to five years and/or a fine.
 The Termination of Pregnancy Act set the fine at Z$5,000 (approx. US$563 in 1997).
 However, Zimbabwe no longer uses the Zimbabwean dollar.
 Under section 60 of the Criminal Law and Codification Reform Act, illegal abortion is punishable by up to five years in prison and/or a fine not exceeding level 10.

 Statistics

 Illegal abortions

 A UNICEF report in 2005 estimated that around 70,000 illegal abortions take place in Zimbabwe each year.
-Government estimates indicate that more than 80,000 illegal abortions happen every year, resulting in around 20,000 maternal deaths.
+Government estimates indicate that more than 80,000 illegal abortions happen every year.
 In 2017, Ministry of Health and Child Care official Dr. Bernard Madzima estimated that illegal abortions causes 16% of maternal deaths, half of whom were adolescents.
 Most illegal abortions obtained by adolescent mothers occur in rural areas.
 Illegal abortions are also often performed illegally by city doctors.
 In 2014, over 2,000 young women ages 17 to 25 sought post-abortion care at Harare Hospital, and at Parirenyatwa Hospital treats over 100 women per month seeking post-abortion care.